solana-developers/solana-actions/packages/actions-spec/README.md

 a minimum.
 Each option may also have a `selected` value to inform the blink-client which of the options should be selected by default for the user (see `checkbox` and `radio` for differences).

+This `ActionParameterSelectable` can be simplified to the following type
+definition:

 ```ts filename="ActionParameterSelectable"
 interface ActionParameterSelectable extends ActionParameter {